Pieter Brueghel the Younger: Original works

 Another original composition of Pieter Brueghel the Younger is the Whitsun Bride, which is known in at least five autograph versions.
 One of the copies was formerly held by the Metropolitan Museum of Art.
 The picture depicts a Flemish springtime custom of choosing and crowning a queen at Whitsuntide.
 The festival is focused around a flower gathered in the fields by children.
 This painting distinguishes itself in style and colour clearly from his father's work.
 The painting uses bright colours, with much vermilion and a rich blue-green in the figures and blue for the sky.
 The colours display a unity of tone distinctive of the 17th century.
 The picture also displays a unity in drawing and composition.
-Another original composition by Pieter Brueghel the Younger are four small tondos representing the Four Stages of the River (all at the National Gallery in Prague).
+Another original composition by Pieter Brueghel the Younger are four small tondos representing the Four Stages of the River (all at the National Gallery Prague).
 As his style never evolved from the manner of his early career it is difficult to date his work.

 In several cases, it is not clear whether a composition is an original composition by Pieter Brueghel the Younger or a copy after a lost work by his father.